Tavishi123-singh/OpenCV_VirtualPaint/README.md

 1. Run the `Project1.py` file.

 # Adding Custom Colors
-1. Run the `Resources/ColorPicker.py` file to precisely find out the HSV color ranges for you desired marker.
+1. Run the `Resources/ColorPicker.py` file to precisely find out the `HSV color range` for your desired marker.
 1. Adjust the values until you can only see the marker and its stable during movement.
 1. Note down the newly generated values and add them as a `new list` into the `myColors` list in the `Project1.py` file.
 1. The sequence is : first the three lower hsv values then the next three upper hsv values.